micahhausler/cedar-access-control-for-k8s/docs/CedarSchemas.md

     };
     ```

 `Resource` has a `fieldSelector` and `labelSelector` types.
-These were added in Kubernetes 1.31 behind the [`AuthorizeWithSelectors`][AuthorizeWithSelectors] feature gate so authorizers can enforce that a watch or list request has a field or label selector:
+These were [added in Kubernetes 1.31][AuthorizeWithSelectors] behind the `AuthorizeWithSelectors` feature gate so authorizers can enforce that a watch or list request has a field or label selector:

 [AuthorizeWithSelectors]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/